pbarrett520/langGen/README.md

 # Features so far:

-- logic for reading csv files of phonemes, placing consonants intop grouping by both place and manner of articulation
+- logic for reading csv files of phonemes, placing consonants into grouping by both place and manner of articulation
-- additional logic for parsing csv files with vowels in to ordered groupings based on their properties
+- additional logic for parsing csv files with vowels into ordered groupings based on their properties
-- a simple utility for generating syllable vocabularies of an arbitatry length
+- a simple utility for generating syllable vocabularies of an arbitrary length

 # Features to be implemented: